 The foam used to make this ball is high-density and lightweight which gives modified bounce and.
 It is designed for both indoor and outdoor games and also available in a package of 12 balls.

-Dunlop Squash ball is available in all-junior versions Red, Orange and Standard Green for 5-7, 7-10 and 11 & up years old kids.
+Dunlop Squash ball is available in all-junior versions Red, Orange, and Standard Green for 5-7, 7-10, and 11 & up years old kids.
 Under 10 years old ball is total orange and 11+ ball is green.

-It is a simple guide for elders to help them junior ball selection.
+It is a simple guide for elders to help them with junior ball selection.
 You can take a look for the best Junior tennis balls guide here.

 How to Choose Best Tennis Ball for kids

 As they can’t keep the pace of the fast bowl and the kid would lose interest in the game.
-So a low bouncy ball is good for introduction.
+So a low bouncy ball is good for an introduction.